duhrshh/teamproject/README.md

 #### Technology Selection

 - In order to familiarize ourselves with industry-standard tools, we chose to code the project using C# through an ASP.NET Blazor server.
 To store our data, we utilized an SQLite database.
-Microsoft Teams was also used to ensure effective communication throughout the length of the project.
 - Click [here](/projectplan/technologyselection.md) for a detailed explanation of what technologies and tools we are using and why.

 #### Gantt Chart